Complaints

 Complainants are always provided with as much information about the outcome as possible, taking into account relevant security considerations.

-We will not confirm or deny whether you or anyone else is of interest to any intelligence agency, and will not tell you whether or not you or anyone else is subject to surveillance by ASIO.
+We will not confirm or deny whether you or anyone else is of interest to any agency.
+For example, we will not tell you whether or not you or anyone else is subject to surveillance, or is the subject of other activities undertaken by NIC agencies within our jurisdiction.

-We can look at the operational activities of intelligence agencies, including surveillance by ASIO, to assess whether the activities are legal and proper.
+We can look at the operational activities of NIC agencies to assess whether the activities are legal and proper.
 If we have concerns about the legality or propriety of an agency's activities, then these may be investigated further.

 Further Information